 Geometric Object

-Spatial object representing a set of direct positions
+Spatial object representing a set of direct positions.

 NOTE: A geometric object consists of a geometric primitive, a collection of geometric primitives, or a geometric complex treated as a single entity.
 A geometric object may be the spatial characteristics of an object such as a feature or a significant part of a feature.